 The first Christian missionaries arrived in Japan in 1549.
-By 1583, an estimated 200,000 Japanese, from both the upper classes and the peasantry, had converted to the new faith, convincing the Catholic Jesuits who had started the mission that Japan was their great hope in the Far East.
+By 1583, an estimated 200,000 Japanese, from both the upper classes and the peasantry, had converted to the new faith, convincing the Jesuits who started the mission that Japan was their great hope in the Far East.
 This period of success, however, was followed by a sharp reversal.
-Japanese rulers, many of whom had themselves been baptized, decided that Catholicism was not suited to Japan, and suddenly, in a complete about-face, banned the religion completely.
+Japan's rulers, many of whom had themselves been baptized, decided that Catholicism was not suited to Japan, and suddenly, in a complete about-face, banned the religion completely.

 There followed a persecution of extreme brutality.
 Through burning, crucifixion and a wide variety of other tortures, the new Japanese Christians were forced to renounce Christ.
 To the astonishment of the rulers, many brave souls refused even under such duress.
 These ended up martyrs.

 Churches were destroyed, possession of Christian objects (icons, crosses, rosaries) was strictly forbidden, and ultimately the number of those who gave their lives in refusal of the ban reached over 5,000.

 In Christian tradition to be a martyr is preeminently to refuse to obey an order that offends against the faith, and to hold to this refusal even unto death.
 Dying as they did, the Japanese were in perfect harmony with the ancient martyrs of the Western Church.
 The phrase still heard on the lips of Christians today, “Jesus is Lord”, had an additional meaning in the ancient West.
 For Christians living under the Roman Empire of the first centuries, to say “Jesus is Lord” was also to say “Caesar is not Lord!”
 Many Japanese faithful recognized the same primacy, and refused to renounce their Lord before their rulers.